webclinic017/algo_trade-1/Readme.md

 ## Folders
 Here is a short explanation of the folders:
-* IBridgePy: This is a third party (but officially supported) interface to InterativeBrokers.
-It is the only reasonable python API I found for any broker.
+* IB_source: The official Phython API has been released for Interactive brokers.
+I played around a bit and it seems to support everything.
 * script: Folder for our programs.
+* data: This folder contains additional data like stock names for companies.

 ## Prerequisites
-The programs will run in python 2.7 because the IBridgePy only supports old python :(.
+The programs will run in python 3.5.
 Furthermore two libraries are needed.
 'TextBlob' for sentiment analysis and 'tweepy' for the twitter API.
+Several parallelization libraries are needed as well, since we will make extensive use of the python Queue library.

 ## Progress
 So far I wrote a script that processes tweets filtered by keywords and analyses the positivity of them. the most radical ones are printed to the screen.
+I also implemented a script that connects to the Interactive Broker server.

 ## Goal
 The best thing would be to find scenarios such as the recent united incident.